Check out your checkout! (see what I did there? ;).

 These are the leading causes of checkout abandonment you need to consider.

 1. Additional costs that are too high is one of the primary causes of abandonment.
-Often unavoidable from a business point of view, businesses need to mitigate the effect it can have on the users.
+Businesses need to mitigate the effect of high costs can have on the users.

 2. A complicated checkout process can make anyone frustrated and confused.
 Just imagine buying something off from a store, and you’re redirected to different pages with lengthy forms.
 Oh, the horror!